Let It Be (album): Apple sessions

 During a meeting on 15 January, the band agreed to Harrison's terms for returning to the group: they would abandon the plan to stage a public concert and move from the cavernous soundstage at Twickenham to their Apple Studio, where they would be filmed recording a new album, using the material they had gathered to that point.
 The band's return to work was delayed by the poor quality of the recording and mixing equipment designed by Lennon's friend "Magic" Alex Mardas and installed at Apple Studio, in the basement of the Apple Corps building at 3 Savile Row.
 Producer George Martin, who had been only a marginal presence at Twickenham, arranged to borrow two four-track recorders from EMI Studios; he and audio engineer Glyn Johns then prepared the facility for the Beatles' use.

 Sessions (and filming) at Apple began on 21 January.
 The atmosphere in the band was markedly improved.
 To help achieve this, Harrison invited keyboardist Billy Preston to participate, after meeting him outside the Apple building on 22 January.
 Preston contributed to most of the recording and also became an Apple Records artist.
 McCartney and Lindsay-Hogg continued to hope for a public concert by the Beatles to cap the project.

+Rooftop concert

+According to Beatles historian Mark Lewisohn, it is uncertain who thought of a rooftop concert, but the idea was conceived just days before the actual event.
+In Preston's recollection, it was John Lennon who suggested it.

+Until the last minute, according to Lindsay-Hogg, the Beatles were still undecided about performing the concert.
+He recalled that on 30 January, they had discussed it and then gone silent, until "John said in the silence, 'Fuck it – let's go do it.'"
+The four Beatles and Preston arrived on the roof at around 12:30 pm.
+When they began to play, there was confusion nearby among members of the public, many of whom were on their lunch break.
+As the news of the event spread, crowds began to congregate in the streets and on the flat rooftops of nearby buildings.

+Police officers ascended to the roof just as the Beatles began the second take of "Don't Let Me Down".
+The concert came to an end with the conclusion of "Get Back".

-Recording (and filming) wrapped on 31 January.
+Recording of the project (and filming) wrapped on 31 January.